 The County participates in the Fairfield County Regional Planning Commission, a statutorily created political subdivision of the State.
 Fairfield County, its municipalities, and its townships jointly govern the Commission.
 All of the County Commissioners are members of the 43-member board, and the County appoints six of the members of the board.
 Each member's control over the operation of the Commission is limited to its representation of the board.
 The Commission makes studies, maps, plans, recommendations, and reports concerning the physical, environmental, social, economic, and governmental characteristics, functions, and services of the County.
-In 2019, the County contributed \$150,000 to the Commission for their annual subsidy which was approximately 50 percent of the annual revenues of the Commission.
+In 2019, the County contributed \$150,000 to the Commission.
 The remaining member governments contributed an annual fee total amount of \$21,350.
 Continued existence of the Commission is dependent upon the County's continued participation; however, the County does not have an equity interest in the Commission.
 The Commission is not accumulating significant financial resources and is not experiencing fiscal distress that may cause an additional financial benefit or burden on the County and there is no debt outstanding.
 The financial activity of the Commission is presented as a custodial fund due to the County serving as fiscal agent.
 Complete financial statements can be obtained from the Fairfield County Regional Planning Commission 210 East Main Street, Lancaster, Ohio 43130.